vmware-archive/dhcp-server-release/README.md

 Be sure that the IP addresses that your DHCP server is configured to give out does not overlap with the IP addresses that BOSH is configured to give out.

 #### `dhclient_ipv6`

-if the interface is not specified, it will randomly choose a non-loopback interface.
-Most instances will only have one interface.

 There can only be one `dhclient_ipv6` job on a VM, and it can only bind to one interface.